Jowoye/segundoEjercicio/README.md

    CONSTRAINT `purchaseProductId` FOREIGN KEY (`purchaseProductId`) REFERENCES `product` (`idproduct`) ) ENGINE=InnoDB AUTO_INCREMENT=5 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_0900_ai_ci

- 3- In the application find the file service.java and change the user and password to your credentials
+ 3- In the application find the file service.java and change the user and password with your credentials

  4- Run the application.